Let’s Act Locally for Earth Day

 Earth Day began on April 22,1970 as a large-scale grassroots demonstration, which succeeded in raising awareness about environmental issues and transforming public attitudes.
 Today, Earth Day activities, as reported by Earth Day Network, include more than 1 billion people, making it “the largest secular civic event in the world.” history.com

 Earth Day reminds us to think globally but act locally.
-There is much we can do right here in Yorktown to make a difference and help mitigate climate change.
+There is much we can do right here at home to make a difference and help mitigate climate change.
 First, a bit of education…

 Climate change is caused by the burning of fossil fuels (coal, oil, gas, methane), which release carbon dioxide (CO2), changing our atmosphere and warming the earth.
 CO2 accumulates and lasts on the order of 1,000 years.
 We have only a few years left to have any chance at mitigating the worst effects of climate change (which cannot be undone).
-The risks include melting glaciers causing flooding of low-lying areas, warming of the oceans and lowering their salinity with far reaching impacts on aquatic lifeforms.
+The risks include melting glaciers causing flooding of low-lying areas, warming of the oceans, impacts to their salinity and making them more acidic all with far reaching impacts on aquatic lifeforms.
 We will also be eliminating habitats for other species driving them to extinction.
 We are already experiencing severe weather including changes to rainfall along with storm intensity and frequency.

 In addition, our energy demands are only growing for things like heating, cooling, transportation and manufacturing.
-In Yorktown new construction like Underhill Farms, Hallocks Square, Lowes, Walgreens all need clean energy.
+New construction of homes and commercial spaces need clean energy.
 And as people migrate to helpful green technologies such as heat pumps and electric cars there is also the need for clean electricity.
 So, how can we increase our energy production without excessive CO2 generation?

 Here are a few things we can do . . .

-Sign up for Community Solar through Sustainable Westchester – https://sustainablewestchester.org/solar/#benefits.
+- If you are a resident of Westchester County, Sign up for Community Solar through Sustainable Westchester.
 There is no cost, and you will receive clean energy from a local solar farm.
 This will take about 10% off your electric supply charge.
+There are similar programs (we recommend you search on your utility website) in other regions.
 What’s not to like?

-If you are a ConEd customer, enroll in Grid Rewards.
-This program is also available through Sustainable Westchester at this site: https://sustainablewestchester.org/programs/ and pays you money to reduce your electric use during peak times (like summer afternoons when polluting “peaker plants” are running to keep up with the loads).
+- If you are a ConEd customer, enroll in Grid Rewards.
+This program is also available through Sustainable Westchester and pays you money to reduce your electric use during peak times (like summer afternoons when polluting “peaker plants” are running to keep up with the loads).
 It is completely voluntary.
 NYSEG also promises to be offering Grid Rewards within the year.

-Buy less!
+- Buy less!
 Consider the “cradle to grave” environmental impacts of the new items you are considering.
 Think about the pollution created while manufacturing and transporting new items, and how the item will finally be disposed of.
-Here in Yorktown, for example, our household waste is incinerated in Peekskill causing harmful air pollution right here in Yorktown.

-Support clean solar energy development in Yorktown.
-Have you considered coming to the Town meetings or writing a note to your Town Board or Supervisor sharing your views?
+- Support clean solar energy development in your town.
+Have you considered coming to the town meetings or writing a note to your Town Board or Supervisor sharing your views?

-Yorktown100 is an all-volunteer community-based organization that seeks to reduce global Greenhouse Gas (GHG) emissions to net zero urgently and with high priority, through a combination of advocacy, education and campaigns at the local and global levels.
-Contact us if you would like to learn more, or would like to join.
-Visit us at yorktown100.cure100.org and help make a difference.
+CURE100 is an all-volunteer community-based organization that seeks to reduce global Greenhouse Gas (GHG) emissions to net zero urgently and with high priority, through a combination of advocacy, education and campaigns at the local and global levels.

 Bob DeAngelis is a retired IBM engineering manager often seen biking or hiking and is President of Yorktown100.